 All of our faculty members are skilled and trained in these areas of primary care.
 In addition, several faculty members have additional training and certification in areas such as:

 The Department of Family and Community Medicine provides primary care to people of all ages, from newborn to geriatric care.
-Outpatient care is performed at selected Penn State Hershey Medical Group locations.
+Outpatient care is performed at selected Penn State Health Medical Group locations.
 Our physicians admit to the Penn State Milton S. Hershey Medical Center, the Penn State Children's Hospital, and the Mount Nittany Medical Center in State College.
 Resident physicians in training provide patient care under the direct supervision of faculty members.